 Another option is to store your documents in your primary organization (your company) or in one or two separate organizations.

 The large container approach has the advantage of giving you a single place where all documents can be found.
-For some MSPs, they want one place to browse and search for generic information that will help solve tickets.
+For some MSPs, having only one place to browse and search for generic information helps them solve tickets.
 For example, if you have standardized most of your clients to use one brand of firewall, you may only have one set of instructions that you maintain.

 The challenge of this approach is that without a lot of effort to keep the documents well organized, this information may end up a little disorganized.
 To deal with this challenge, you can create a folder hierarchy to make it easy for your team to find related content.

 Alternatively, several default folders have been created for you in your primary organization.
 This folder structure covers all aspects of your MSP business.
 For more information about using these folders, take a look at our MSP Information Hierarchy blog article.
 You're free to use these folders in any way you want.
 The blog article explains how we envisioned their use.